Friends of Cherry Orchard Jubilee Country Park

 Picture

 Membership is open to everyone who shares the Aims of our Friends group and costs just £5.00 per household per annum.
 This enables us to hold regular meetings, provide Newsletters, maintain the website and hopefully arrange informative and fun events for all the family.
-Download a membership form here.
+Go to the membership page to join on line or download a membership form.

-Members are encouraged to contribute to both the Newsletter and this website.
+Members are encouraged to contribute to this website.
 Contact us for more information.

 The Friends of Cherry Orchard Jubilee Country Park have a hard working and enthusiastic committee who work within a constitution agreed with Rochford District Council